 Learn what is the normal balance of accounts receivable, why it is a debit, how it appears in statements, and how tools like Quick Receivable help manage AR.

-Accounts Receivable, or AR, is money that customers owe your business for products or services they purchased on credit.
+Shyam Agarwal Accounts Receivable, or AR, is money that customers owe your business for products or services they purchased on credit.
 It plays a key role in tracking how much your business is set to receive and helps in keeping financial records accurate.
 Managing AR the right way also makes it easier to plan cash flow and avoid payment delays.

 The term normal balance tells you which side of an account usually holds money.
 For Accounts Receivable: